 You will be responsible for ensuring that safe, accurate, reliable and repeatable results are produced as often patients live or their treatments depend on these.

 Healthcare science staff often work at the forefront of research and innovation, so that patients are continually receiving the very best healthcare.

-For example, in respiratory physiology,healthcare science staff are developing new techniques in the transplanting of lungs from donors to recipients.
-The new treatment involves "washing" donor organs by connecting them for several hours to a modified heart and lung bypass machine.
-The lungs are given oxygen and nutrients, can be treated with antibiotics to tackle infection, and excess fluid removed.
+In respiratory physiology,healthcare science staff are developing new techniques in transplanting of lungs from donors to recipients.
+The new treatment involves 'washing' donor organs by connecting them for several hours to a modified heart and lung bypass machine.
+The lungs are given oxygen and nutrients and treated with antibiotics to tackle infection.
+Excess fluid is also removed.
 This technique is known as ex-vivo lung perfusion.

 To work in respiratory physiology and sleep sciences you will need effective communication and team working skills.
 You will need a mature, calm, confident but sympathetic approach to achieve the best outcome for each patient - many patients may be anxious about the procedures and will need reassurance from you.
 You will also need to be confident with technology and systems/processes.

 The role of healthcare science staff working in respiratory physiology and sleep sciences is exciting and dynamic.
 With laboratory techniques constantly evolving, research within respiratory and sleep medicine is constantly advancing and the equipment becoming more specialised and high-tech, the CRP is a challenging, motivating and ultimately rewarding career.

 If you work in a role with responsibility for resources (such as staff, budgets or equipment) you must have good leadership skills and be able to use your initiative within the remit of your job role.